OneTrueKirk/onetruekirk.github.io/stablecoin.md

 Why hasn't fixed rate lending taken off so far?
 Purely on chain lending (overcollateralized cryptoasset collateral) isn't even enough demand to back DAI alone, let alone to support a liquid rates derivatives ecosystem ie of users wanting to long and short the rates on Aave or Compound.
 There simply aren't enough people who want to borrow at fixed rates against cryptoassets, or go long/short yields on existing platforms.

 On the other hand, there is real demand for yield.
-If MakerDAO were to a DAI Savings Rate of 1%, this would set a floor on stablecoin supply rates across DeFi and cause their TVL to balloon.
+If MakerDAO were to commit to a DAI Savings Rate of 1%, this would set a floor on stablecoin supply rates across DeFi and cause their TVL to balloon.
 I'm equally confident that if MakerDAO offered 3%+ for "yield locked DAI" on a 6mo term, users would come.

 It's unlikely many would trust a newer, smaller stablecoin issuer enough to lock up their capital.
 A system to exit early with reasonable fee might mitigate this, while still providing a hedge to the protocol in a liquidity crisis.
 It's clear that this should be internal to the protocol, forcing users to access a secondary market with unpredictable pricing, MEV, etc is undesirable.